Liu-Hy/GenoTex/datasheet.md

 Yes, extensive preprocessing was performed on the raw gene expression data according to a standardized pipeline.
 The preprocessing steps included:

-1. **Dataset filtering and selection**: Filtering out irrelevant datasets and selecting the best dataset for each gene identification problem based on relevance, quality, and sample size.
+1. **Dataset filtering and selection**: Filtering out irrelevant datasets and selecting the best dataset for each GTA analysis problem based on relevance, quality, and sample size.

 2. **Gene expression data preprocessing**: For microarray data, starting with raw datasets identified by probe IDs and mapping these to gene symbols using platform-specific gene annotation data.
 For RNA-seq data, handling sequence reads that require alignment to a reference genome.
 Normalizing and deduplicating gene symbols by querying a local gene database to prevent inaccuracies arising from different gene naming conventions.